-Supply chain issues relating to construction work led to most of the major estate developments being put on hold, although some minor works were able to be progressed.
-There have been improvements in the supply of construction materials allowing works to continue following national guidelines on safe working.
+Supply chain issues related to construction work, have led to most of the major estate developments to be put on hold, although some minor works are able to be progressed.
+There is an indication that some improvements in the supply of construction materials will be seen soon and consideration will then be given to prioritisation of works, and ensuring suitable physical distancing arrangements are able to be maintained.

-Alongside many other organisations, the Constabulary has looked to increase the number of laptops within its asset base.
-Lead times have now settled and regular orders are being placed to ensure continuity of supply, and the ratio of laptops to desktops is being reviewed in terms of future provision.
-There are potential risks regarding provision of core switches, firewalls, storage and servers during 2020/21 and this situation remains under review.
+Alongside many other organisations, the constabulary has looked to increase the number of laptops within its asset base.
+Again, in the early weeks of the outbreak within the UK, lead in times for delivery of laptops was extended.
+Lead in times have now settled and regular orders are being placed to ensure continuity of supply, and the ratio of laptops to desktops is being reviewed in terms of future provision.
+There are potential risks regarding provision of core switches, firewalls, storage and servers during 2020/21 and this situation will be kept under review.